Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting

-Furthermore, classic benchmarks often employ unreasonable transfer strategies \citep{jintime}, forcing models to transfer between datasets with entirely different domain (e.g., ETT $\rightarrow$ Weather), or between subsets of the same domain with mismatched sampling frequencies (e.g., ETTh1 $\rightarrow$ ETTm1).
-In contrast, our distinction between subjects and channels enables a more realistic transfer setup.
-We train models exclusively on the \texttt{-obs} subsets of NYTS and BEAR and evaluate them directly on the held-out \texttt{-hid} subsets, simulating a more practical scenario and avoiding cross-dataset transfer.
+\paragraph{Different Generalization Test} Prior benchmarks often employ transfer strategies that force models to transfer across datasets from entirely different domains (e.g., ETT $\rightarrow$ Weather), or across subsets within the same domain but with mismatched sampling frequencies (e.g., ETTh1 $\rightarrow$ ETTm1) \citep{jintime}.
+However, our distinction between subjects and channels enables a more realistic transfer setup.
+For a selected dataset, we train models exclusively on the \texttt{-obs} subsets and evaluate them directly on the held-out \texttt{-hid} subsets, simulating a more practical scenario and avoiding cross-dataset transfer.

-As presented in Table \ref{tab:zero shot baseline}, the performance of the models is inconsistent, mirroring the results in Table \ref{tab:baseline unimodal}.
-In our generalization test which is designed to be more meaningful in real-world scenarios, no single model demonstrates superior transfer capabilities.
-This suggests that previous transfer strategies may also introduce bias, producing an illusion of strong transferability in unrealistic tasks, yet this effect does not hold in practical, real-world scenarios.

-Moreover, the evaluation results of LLMs for unimodal forecasting (combined with the test results of unimodal forecasting models on \texttt{-mini} datasets) are summarized in Table \ref{tab:llm unimodal}.
-The results show that despite prior claims of performance enhancement through prompting \citep{gruver2023large}, LLMs consistently underperform specialized unimodal models in all tested scenarios on our benchmark.
-This suggests that when provided solely with historical time series as input, LLMs struggle to effectively capture temporal patterns and extrapolate numerical values for forecasting.
-The improvements observed in previous studies are likely artifacts of flawed evaluation, stemming from either pre-training contamination on outdated benchmarks, which allows LLMs to memorize answers, or overly short prediction horizons that render the task trivially simple.